ON SCIENCE BLOGS THIS WEEK

 Powledge holds an M.S. in genetics; her general-audience booklet "Genetic Basics", written under contract for the National Institutes of Health, has won two awards from the Society for Technical Communication.
 She has also been awarded two study fellowships by the Knight Center for Specialized Journalism.

-Powledge's blog "On Science Blogs This Week" appears every Friday on the home page of the National Association of Science Writers.
+Powledge's blog about science blogging, "On Science Blogs," appears every Friday on the home page of the National Association of Science Writers.
 Find it at https://www.nasw.org/user/157/blog Twitter @tamfecit